 We encourage creativity, professionalism and a strong work ethic.
 The DMD program teaches both design fundamentals and technical skills.
 DMD graduates are able to design and build websites and mobile app interfaces, professionally shoot and edit video and photos, create motion graphics, construct complex 3D models and animation, and design graphics for multiple platforms.

 The deadline for applications is February 28th.
 After that, you will be applying for the following year.
 Apply today!

-Once you’ve applied for DMD, you can then begin working on your portfolio assignments after downloading the portfolio instructions here.
+Once you’ve applied for DMD, you can then begin working on your portfolio assignments.
+The portfolio requirements/details will be available on this page in early December.
 We get lots of questions asking “what do you mean by a portfolio?”
 Basically, we give you some homework to do, which will always include a drawing task, a design task, and a writing task.
 In addition, we ask you to include a few other samples of work that you’ve done.
 This could be drawings, paintings, digital creations, 3D works, videos, motion graphics, posters, websites, or just about anything creative.

 There is also an optional DMD Portfolio Preparation course that you may take.
 This course is designed to walk you through the steps of putting together the portfolio.

 Every year we get many more portfolios than we have seats, so a team of instructors judge and rank the portfolios.
 We’re looking for artists first and foremost: drawing and design skills to be specific.
 Technical or computer skills are also good, but we’ve had our most success with people who have a knack for design and drawing.
 Generally speaking, about half of the people that submit portfolios get accepted.